syncfusion-content/maui-docs/MAUI/Calendar/selections.md

 # Selections in MAUI Calendar (SfCalendar)
 The Selection mode is specified in the calendar property enumeration.
 Can select the dates by tap the cell in the calendar. `SfCalendar` provides three types mode such as `Single`, `Multiple` and `Range` Selection.
 The default [selectionMode](https://pub.dev/documentation/syncfusion_maui_calendar/latest/calendar/SfCalendar/selectionMode.html) is Single that allows the user to select one date at a time.

->**NOTE** Can able to select the cells in the Year, Decade and Century views in the calendar only when the `allowViewNavigation` property is set to false.
+>**NOTE** Can able to select the cells in the Year, Decade and Century views in the calendar only when the `AllowViewNavigation` property is set to false.

 ## Single selection
 The `Single` selection can be performed in the Calendar by setting the [CalendarSelectionMode](https://pub.dev/documentation/syncfusion_maui_calendar/latest/calendar/SfCalendar/CalendarSelectionMode.html) property to `Single`.
 In this Selection, you can able to select a single date from the cell.